Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-So the substitutions $\GG\vdash \Gg:S^n$ are naturally isomorphic to pairs $\Gg',u$, with $\GG\vdash \Gg' : D^n$ and $\GG\vdash u : U_n[\Gg']$.
+The substitutions $\GG\vdash \Gg:S^n$ are thus naturally isomorphic to pairs $\Gg',u$, with $\GG\vdash \Gg' : D^n$ and $\GG\vdash u : U_n[\Gg']$.
 By induction, the substitutions $\GG\vdash \Gg':D^n$ are of the form $\Gc_t$, for $\GG\vdash t:A$ a term in $\GG$.
 Then the type $U_n[\Gc_t]$ rewrites as $A$ by naturality of the previous transformation.
-So these substitutions are naturally isomorphic to pairs of terms of dimension $n$ and of the same type in $\GG$, which are exactly the types in $\GG$ of dimension $n$. \end{itemize} \end{proof} \begin{note} Note that this proof does not rely on how the terms are constructed, so no matter what the term constructors are, this result is always true. \end{note} We can reformulate this result in several ways.
-First, we can put together all the isomorphisms $\set{A\in\Ty^\GG,\dim A = n-1} \simeq \Syn{\Glob}(\GG,S^{n-1})$ into a single natural isomorphism
+So these substitutions are naturally isomorphic to pairs of terms of dimension $n$ and of the same type in $\GG$, which are exactly the types in $\GG$ of dimension $n$. \end{itemize} \end{proof} \begin{note} This proof does not rely on how the terms are constructed, so no matter what the term constructors are, this result will always hold. \end{note}